 Editor’s note: this versus article was updated on July 12, 2021, to update pricing information and include links to related articles.

 Google Nest Audio vs Amazon Echo (4th Gen): Design and hardware

-Both the Google Nest Audio and Amazon Echo (4th Gen) are compact smart speakers meant to blend in to any room.
-They’re both shorter than 20cm, and are covered in a colored fabric.
+Both the Google Nest Audio and Amazon Echo (4th Gen) are compact smart speakers meant to blend into any room.
+They’re both shorter than 20cm and are covered in colored fabric.
 Google and Amazon bill each smart speaker as an entry-level smart home product, built with ease-of-use in mind.

 When you buy the Google Nest Audio, you’ll find just the speaker and a DC power adapter in the box (along with some documentation).
 The pillow-shaped device is very minimalistic, and its only tactile button a mute switch.
 When toggled, it mutes the microphone so you can feel more comfortable that Google is not spying on you.
 When the mic is muted, the LED lights glow amber.

 Four LED lights decorate the front and invisible touch panels sit against the seam at the top of the speaker.
 The LEDs also indicate statuses such as Google Assistant activation, Bluetooth pairing mode, and an active call.
 The touch panel is split into thirds: the outer two sections let you adjust the volume, and the center section lets you control media playback.
 The Nest Audio is missing is a 3.5mm headphone jack, so you can’t plug in your device for wired listening.

 The Amazon Echo (4th Gen) is shaped like a ball and sports a few buttons if you want to control your media playback without talking to Alexa.
 The top of the speaker houses the action button, mute button, and two volume buttons.
 When you summon Alexa, the LED ring light around the speaker’s base glows blue, and when you mute it, the light glows red.